Laverii/PokeBoops/markdown/milestone13.md

 Austin:
 This week I looked into search bar functionality for locations within the map, in case users weren't exactly familiar with the visual representation of lost/found items within areas.
 Specifically, I looked into Openstreetmap's Nominatim and was able to access its database with jQuery.
 From there it was just a matter of displaying the results based on user inquiry and directing to the appropriate location within the map.
 Additionally, I found other tilesets that could be used within Leaflet that remove the icons of the standard OSM render.
 I decided to include both for the user, one that gives detailed information, and one that removes all 'clutter' aside from the lost and found item postings themselves.

+Peter:
+This week, I looked into the EasyKVS that was provided from Alok, but I was having a lot of problems trying to connect this API to our application.
+So I decided to work on another database called Firebase.
+I'm still in the process pushing our data to the firebase project.
+If we are able to get EasyKVS to work or the Keeling.js to pull the correct data, then we may switch back.
+For now, I will continue to work on Firebase.

 Functionality Screenshots:

 ![Draw Circle Posting Function](https://github.com/Laverii/PokeBoops/blob/master/markdown/M13Function4.PNG)